 - Collaborate with oncologist to discuss the cancer treatment options for people at high risk of heart disease or existing heart disease

-- Monitor people at risk of heart disease or with heart disease before, during and after cancer therapy with regular imaging tests and blood tests to look for signs of heart complications
+- Monitoring heart disease or risk of heart disease before, during and after cancer therapy with regular imaging tests and blood tests to look for signs of heart complications

 - Screening and Treatment of heart conditions that may develop during cancer treatment as a result of certain chemotherapy drugs or receiving radiation therapy to the chest area

-- Provide lifestyle education for cancer patients to reduce the risk of heart disease including regular exercise, a heart-healthy diet and stopping smoking.
+- Lifestyle education to reduce the risk of heart disease including regular exercise, a heart-healthy diet and stopping smoking.